 Boys must have the freedom to choose what to do with their hair, and enjoy the same hairstyle privileges that their girl peers do.

 For this reason, a crowdfunding campaign has been set up, in order to highlight the importance of the issue in the UK society and schools.

 All the funds collected through the campaign will be used towards authoring books on the matter and posting billboards in select areas, to raise awareness about this unfair and utterly devastating phenomenon.

 Like-minded individuals are kindly asked to donate to the cause and stand up for change in the way the UK’s young boys are treated during their formative years.

 Contact DetailsCompany Name: Gofundme.com/BoysAndCurlsIssued By: Michaela DevonportPhone: 07754054009Address: N/ACity: LeicesterState: EnglandZip: N/ACountry: United KingdomWebsite: Visit the website

-by Michaela Devonport (a month ago!)
+by Michaela Devonport (few months ago!)